 - 1. Only after the Committee reaches a decision on the results of the Comprehensive Exam should students be notified.
 Typically this should occur within about three weeks of the examination date. - The comprehensive examination committee chair will be responsible for notifying students of the examination results in a timely manner.
-Other Committee members should treat all exam information in the strictest confidence. - 3.
-After a student successfully completes the written and oral components of the comprehensive examination, the comprehensive examination committee chair will be responsible for notifying the Troy University Dean of the School of Graduate School.
+Other Committee members - 3.
+After a student successfully completes the written and oral components of the comprehensive examination, the com- Dissertation Defense prehensive examination committee chair will be responsible for notifying the Troy University Dean of the School of Graduate School.